 From there you just slide the plate up and hammer out a 90 degree angle.
 I’ll usually go back and forth a few times with the bends.
 On a press brake you don’t need to, but when hand bending I always find a little extra love makes for a cleaner job.

 It’s not uncommon to have “extra” bends in there, which you’ll need to flatten out on an anvil.
 In this case the “roof” had a slight arc to it.
-I leap at any chance to use my Nimba Titan, here she is already to assist in the flattening process.
+I leap at any chance to use my Nimba Titan, here she is ready to assist in the flattening process.
 Man, the right tools make the job easier!

 All that hammering attracted my wife’s attention.
 She knew the best fuel for any endurance event is the cake from Paleo Treats, so she brought some out.
 Damn, that Key Lime is good!